Dish-washing machine plumbing 101: every you need to know about installing your dish-washing machine

 FAQ

-The different kinds of dishwasher plumbing connections include direct plumbing, air-gap and high-loop.
+The various types of plumbing connections for dishwashers are direct-plumbing, air-gap and high-loop.

-What are the main components of a dishwasher plumbing system?
+What are the most important elements of a dishwasher’s plumbing system?

-What are the most common issues that can arise with dishwasher plumbing?
+What are the most common issues that may arise with dishwasher plumbing?

-Common problems that arise with dishwasher plumbing include clogs, leaks, and low pressure.
+The common problems that can be encountered with dishwasher plumbing are blockages, leaks and low water pressure.

-How often should I get my dishwasher’s plumbing system checked?
+How often should I have my dishwasher’s plumbing system checked?